-Strep throat is a contagious disease (meaning that you catch it from another person).
-It is caused by infection with group A streptococci (pronounced: strep-toe-kah-kye) bacteria, and it's very common among teens.
+Strep throat is a contagious disease, which means you catch it from another person.
+It is caused by infection with bacteria called group A streptococci (pronounced: strep-toe-KAH-kye) bacteria, and it's very common among teens.
 In fact, strep bacteria cause almost a third of all sore throats.
-The symptoms of strep throat include sore throat, fever and stomach pain, along with red and swollen tonsils.
+The symptoms of strep throat include sore throat, fever, and stomach pain, along with red and swollen tonsils.

 Strep throat usually requires a trip to the doctor and treatment with antibiotics.
 With the proper medical care — along with plenty of rest and fluids — you should be back on your feet in no time.